Buy all ingredients right below the recipe

 FILLING

-- 80 g butter at room temperature
+- 80 g butter, room temperature

 - 50 g granulated sugar